Fort Novosel walking town hall becomes birthday party

-Maj.
-Gen. Clair A. Gill, U.S. Army Aviation Center of Excellence and Fort Novosel commander, conducts a walking town hall in Allen Heights neighborhood with various leaders from USAACE, Fort Novosel, and Corvias Oct.
-2. (Photo Credit: Brittany Trumbull)
+FORT NOVOSEL, Ala.--Maj.
+Gen. Clair A. Gill, U.S. Army Aviation Center of Excellence and Fort Novosel commander, along with leadership from USAACE, Fort Novosel, and Corvias conducted a quarterly walking town hall through Allen Heights neighborhood Oct.
+2.

+Walking town halls have created a way for Fort Novosel residents to voice praise or concerns with leaders face-to-face.

+Recently taking command, this walking town hall was a first on Fort Novosel for Gill.
+Getting feedback from residents can be challenging when participation is low, but Gill found a way to reach those in Allen Heights whether it was a friendly wave to cars driving by or noticing birthday balloons and giving a friendly knock for an impromptu celebration.

 |Date Taken: